techjosec/techjosec/README.md

 ## 👋 Hi there!
-I’m José.
-From Argentina 🔵⚪🟡⚪🔵
+I’m José, from Argentina 🔵⚪🟡⚪🔵

 ### I'm a Full Stack Web Developer with more than 9 years of experience :older_man: :joy: .